techidaily/site-games-able/source/_posts/audiovisual-immersion-enhancing-your-sxx-experience.md

 * Dolby Digital Dynamic Range Control - Your Xbox also allows you to set preferences for Dolby Digital sound and audio.
 With Dynamic Range Control, you can balance out the audio of your Blu-rays to prevent any peaks or troughs of sound.
 * Enabling BD Live—BD Live support allows all the digital content of your Blu-rays to be accessed on your Xbox.
 Even content provided digitally by movie studios, like trailers and behind-the-scenes clips, can be accessed via BD Live.

- And aside from the dedicated Blu-ray settings and features, you can also[enable closed captioning on your Xbox Series X](https://www.makeuseof.com/enable-closed-captions-xbox-series-x/) using other experience-supporting features of the console.
+ And aside from the dedicated Blu-ray settings and features, you can also [enable closed captioning on your Xbox Series X](https://www.makeuseof.com/enable-closed-captions-xbox-series-x/) using other experience-supporting features of the console.
 Closed captioning, however, will only work for supported games or media.But with the above Xbox Blu-ray settings, you can universally alter and improve your experience of Blu-rays on your Series X. But how do you actually access and use these features?

 ## How to Fine Tune the Blu-ray Settings on Your Xbox